 Softy machines are the most popular frozen-food vending machine.
 A few models also come with the option of topping dispensers.
 Similarly, there are ice cream machines that sell pre-packed popsicles and factory-made ice-creams.

-In India, a majority of conventional vending machines sell packed items with a fixed MRP.
+In India, most conventional vending machines sell packed items with a fixed MRP.
 These packed items have unmatched popularity.

 These are also convenient to sell since they have a longer expiration period, and do not need to be stored at a measured temperature.
 From a wholesale point of view, these items are also easy to procure in bulk.